angrybacon/doomsday-wiki/markdown/articles/2020/03/22/ddfaq.md

 what.
-With Meandeck and DDEFT variants these will often just all be run in the main however thanks to :card[Burning Wish], DDFT variants may run three in the main and on in the sideboard as a wish target thereby increasing the number of pseudo copies in the deck up to 7 (3 DD, 4 BW).
+With Meandeck and DDEFT variants these will often just all be run in the main however thanks to :card[Burning Wish], DDFT variants may run three in the main and on in the sideboard as a wish target thereby increasing the number of pseudo copies in the deck up to 7 (3 Dd, 4 BW).

 There are a number of other cards that can also fall into this category alongside :card[Burning Wish] as cards that are basically designed to find